Xilinx/dfx-mgr/README.md

 management for dynamic deployment of Xilinx based accelerator across different platforms.

-DFX-MGR is merged in Petalinux 2021.1 onwards and the recipe is called `dfx-mgr`.
+DFX-MGR is merged in Yocto Project meta-xilinx layer 2021.1 onwards and the recipe is called `dfx-mgr`.
 The recipe is not enabled by default and user is expected to enable it.
 As of today, DFX-MGR can be used for dynamic loading/unloading of accelerators to PL (Programmable Logic).
 The functionality is tested for loading/unloading of Flat shell (i.e. shell which does not have any reconfigurable partitions) and DFX shell (i.e. shell which contains static and dynamic region).
 As you can see in the diagram below DFX-MGR can load a 3RP design and a 2RP design with the corresponding accelerators dynamically without having to reboot the board.

-Once you compile Petalinux by enabling the dfx-mgr recipe, you should have dfx-mgrd and dfx-mgr-client in `/usr/bin` of rootfs and libdfx-mgr.so in `/usr/lib`.
+Once you compile Yocto Project meta-xilinx layer by enabling the dfx-mgr recipe, you should have dfx-mgrd and dfx-mgr-client in `/usr/bin` of rootfs and libdfx-mgr.so in `/usr/lib`.
 The config file `daemon.conf` can be found in `/etc/dfx-mgrd/`.
 Config file is mandatory, refer the files section for details of it.
 A default daemon.conf will be copied by the recipe and the user is expected to update as required.

 ![Screenshot](https://media.gitenterprise.xilinx.com/user/978/files/c2254180-9d53-11eb-9371-ad2d44922a8b)